statichunt/statichunt/content/sponsors/become-a-sponsor.md

 ## Numbers

-- Visitors in July on Statichunt → 3,779
+- Visitors in December,2023 on Statichunt → 6,000+

-- Page views in July on Statichunt → 26,004
+- Page views in December,2023 on Statichunt → 40,000+

-- Number of JAMStack Themes → 390+
+- Number of JAMStack Themes → 3500+

 - Number of Tools → 100+